Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Add a ``security.py`` module within your package (in the same
-directory as "run.py", "views.py", etc) with the following content:
+directory as ``run.py``, ``views.py``, etc) with the following
-The groupfinder defined here is an authorization policy "callback"; it
-is a be a callable that accepts a userid and a request.
-If the userid
-exists in the system, the callback will return a sequence of group
-identifiers (or an empty sequence if the user isn't a member of any
-groups).
-If the userid *does not* exist in the system, the callback
-will return ``None``.
-We'll use "dummy" data to represent user and
-groups sources.
-When we're done, your application's ``security.py``
-will look like this.
+content:

 .. literalinclude:: src/authorization/tutorial/security.py
    :linenos:
    :language: python

+The ``groupfinder`` function defined here is an authorization policy
+"callback"; it is a a callable that accepts a userid and a request.
+If the userid exists in the set of users known by the system, the
+callback will return a sequence of group identifiers (or an empty
+sequence if the user isn't a member of any groups).
+If the userid
+*does not* exist in the system, the callback will return ``None``.
+We'll use "dummy" data to represent user and groups sources.

 Adding Login and Logout Views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~